U.S. Navy intends to decommission some of its newest warships

 Most of them are older vessels.
 However, the littoral combat ships that are targeted are young.
 The oldest of them is 10 years old.

-The littoral combat ship program was announced after the Sept.
+The Navy envisioned fast, highly maneuverable warships capable of operating in near-shore, littoral waters when it announced the program a few months after Sept.
 11, 2001, terrorist attacks.
-The ships topped 50 mph (80 kph) — fast enough to chase down pirates — and were highly maneuverable, even in shallow water, thanks to steerable waterjets instead of propellers.
+The ships topped 50 mph (80 kph) — fast enough to chase down pirates — and utilized steerable waterjets instead of conventional propellers.

 The ships were supposed to be made versatile through plug-and-play mission modules for surface combat, mine-sweeping operations or anti-submarine warfare.
 But those mission modules were beset by problems, and the anti-submarine capability was canceled in the new budget.